johnhearn/johnhearn.github.io/_posts/2018-11-17-learning-at-home-or-at-work.md

 It makes explicit the difference between a property and a *quality*, the `Contract` representing the *qualification* of a relationship between two other entities with its own **independent** properties.
 There is an important distinction between this definition of a contract and the one sometimes used where a [*service provider* defines a contract](https://en.wikipedia.org/wiki/Design_by_contract) which the client must accept and abide by.

 In my experience these kinds of models are underused in the wild, I guess that's maybe because they are seen as slightly awkward to implement in object oriented languages, although they are natural in relational databases.
-I'd be interested in hearing about more real-world examples."
+I'd be interested in hearing about more real-world examples.